Woltex

 echo "N8N_HOST=n8n.yourdomain.com" >> .env

-Start with 2 workers.
-Monitor queue depth in Grafana.
-If jobs back up, scale horizontally:
+Start with 2 workers and monitor queue depth in Grafana.
+When jobs start backing up, scale horizontally:

 docker-compose up -d --scale n8n-worker=4